 Almost all skiers are protecting their eyes too.
 Ski goggles must fit your helmet.
 There should be no gap between the top goggles and the helmet (“goggle gap”).
 The best way is to buy a ski helmet in a pack with ski goggles.
 Another way is to bring your ski goggles to the shop when purchasing a ski helmet (or vice versa).
 The compatibility is crucial for excellent comfort.

-The new trend in the helmets industry is ski helmets with an embedded visor.
+The new trend in the helmet industry is ski helmets with an embedded visor.
 The visor is the glass shield attached to your helmet that substitutes ski goggles.
 The screen is replaceable and easy to change.
 You can wear regular sunglasses (not necessary as visor has UV and sun protection) or even prescription glasses (prescription ski goggles are available too) under the screen.

 At the moment, you will see more ski goggles than helmets with the visor on the slopes.
 In the future, the situation will definitely change as the price difference between ski helmets with visors and ski helmets without is small.
 Instead of buying two items (helmet + goggles), many people will prefer buying just one (ski helmet with visor).